-Pete LaBore originally joined the Backcountry herd in 2007 to serve as the Director of Customer Acquisition; it was a role that would later serve as the beacon to bring him back to the herd in 2010, after a brief departure.
+Pete LaBore originally joined the Backcountry team in 2007 to serve as the Director of Customer Acquisition; it was a role that would later serve as the beacon to bring him back to the team in 2010, after a brief departure.

 Early in his career, Pete served as the head of Internet Marketing for JC Whitney, where he developed a strong foundation of marketing and eCommerce.
 Later, his transition to the online marketing agency, Performics, led him to oversee the online marketing strategy and performance for clients such as Toyota, FTD.com, and Patagonia.

-After a brief move back to Chicago, Pete rejoined Backcountry in 2010, first serving as the Director of Customer Retention before taking over the P&L for the Flash (one deal at a time) and Dogfunk segments of the business.
+After a brief move back to Chicago, Pete rejoined Backcountry in 2010, first serving as the Director of Customer Retention before taking over the Flash and Dogfunk segments of the business.
 Today, Pete's role as General Manager gives him direct responsibility for the operations of Backcountry, including P&L, fulfillment and customer service, and those of dogfunk, Competitive Cyclist, and Backcountry's Flash businesses.
 In 2016, Pete became COO and continues to oversee Backcountry’s operations and growth businesses, including MotoSport.com and Bergfruende.de.
-His deep understanding of eCommerce across marketing, merchandising, and product makes him an integral part of Backcountry's core leadership team.
+His deep understanding of eCommerce across all disciplines makes him an integral part of Backcountry's core leadership team.

 Pete earned his B.A. in Mechanical Engineering from Iowa State University and his MBA in Strategy & Marketing from the University of Chicago's Booth School of Business.
 When he's not at the office, Pete enjoys spending time skiing, trail running and fly-fishing, and being outside with his wife, Nicole, and 4-year-old son, Beck.

 Jim Holland is a two-time Olympian and six-time national champion Nordic ski jumper.
 Holland was a member of the US Ski Team for nine years, and he continues to be an avid athlete in all aspects.